Q: Are the online Chinese courses certified?

 The online Chinese course is delivered through a “4+1 model” per week.
-The 4 means there are four days of assignments, and the 1 means this is one day online lab session with your instructor and classmates.
-A typical online Chinese course contains 20 weeks of lessons across different themes, two (or more) quizzes and a final exam.
+The 4 means there are four days of assignments, and the 1 refers to an online synchronous lab session with your instructor and classmates.
+A typical online Chinese course for one semester contains 20 weeks of lessons across different themes, two (or more) quizzes and a final exam.
 Multiple language skills (listening, speaking, reading, writing) are developed throughout the course.
-The final exam will be proctored.
+The final exam will need be proctored.
 The course descriptions and your instructor will let you know what is expected of you.

 Q: What levels does CI-MSU offer?

-A: CI-MSU offers levels across beginning to intermediate
+A: CI-MSU offers levels from beginning to intermediate

 (1A-4B), and also AP Chinese course.

 Q: Can the students earn high school credits?